Christmas Tree CVC Word Building Mat

 If there’s one thing I love about Christmas, it’s the tree!
 I love all Christmas trees from the lavish fir to the scrawny Charlie Brown trees.
 What a perfect way to celebrate the season AND better prepare your little tree decorators for early reading and writing.
 Help kids improve phonetic awareness with the cvc words lists and building mat.
 One of the best ways for children to explore the relationship between letters and sounds is with word building.
-This Christmas printable for kindergarteners is a wonderful, hands-on reading activity to really kick off your winter kindergarten literacy centers with a bang!
+This Christmas Tree CVC Word Building printable for kindergarteners is a wonderful, hands-on reading activity to really kick off your winter kindergarten literacy centers with a bang!

 Your students will love the colorful, Christmas tree-themed pictures and they will gain valuable skills in short vowel sounds and consonants.
-Get the Christmas tree CVC Word Building Mat for Kindergarten today!
+Get the Christmas Tree CVC Word Building Mat for Kindergarten today!

 Teaching CVC Words in Kindergarten: